Barbary corsairs: 18th–19th centuries

+Piracy was enough of a problem for some states to enter the redemption business.
+In Denmark:

-During the American Revolutionary War, the pirates attacked American merchant vessels in the Mediterranean.
-However, on December 20, 1777, Sultan Mohammed III of Morocco issued a declaration recognizing America as an independent country, and stating that American merchant ships could enjoy safe passage into the Mediterranean and along the coast.
+Until the American Declaration of Independence in 1776, British treaties with the North African states protected American ships from the Barbary corsairs.
+During the American Revolutionary War, the Corsairs attacked American merchant vessels in the Mediterranean.
+However, on 20 December 1777, Sultan Mohammed III of Morocco issued a declaration recognizing America as an independent country, and stating that American merchant ships could enjoy safe passage into the Mediterranean and along the coast.
 The relations were formalized with the Moroccan–American Treaty of Friendship signed in 1786, which stands as the U.S.'s oldest non-broken friendship treaty with a foreign power.

-Until the American Declaration of Independence in 1776, British treaties with the North African states protected American ships from the Barbary corsairs.
-Morocco, which in 1777 was the first independent nation to publicly recognize the United States, in 1784 became the first Barbary power to seize an American vessel after the nation achieved independence.
 The Barbary threat led directly to the United States founding the United States Navy in March 1794.
 While the United States did secure peace treaties with the Barbary states, it was obliged to pay tribute for protection from attack.
 The burden was substantial: from 1795, the annual tribute paid to the Regency of Algiers amounted to 20% of United States federal government's annual expenditures.

 In 1798, an islet near Sardinia was attacked by the Tunisians, and more than 900 inhabitants were taken away as slaves.